iKramp/OS-race/README.md

 # OS-race
-A poorly written OS for a challenge between me, zorz42 and some other dude i don't know the github username of
+A poorly written OS for a challenge between me, zorz42 and borbrudar